 If you travel 20 to 80 miles to get to work, a vanpool may be for you.
 A vanpool is a group of six to nine people with similar commutes (consistent start time, origination, and destination) who share a comfortable van provided by a commuter organization.
 Vanpool members pay a monthly fee that helps cover the costs of the van, fuel, maintenance and insurance.
 Driving responsibility is shared and negotiated amongst the drivers.

 If you travel within the RTD district, or anywhere along US 36 between Denver and Boulder you may qualify for a vanpool subsidy.
 Visit 36 Commuting Solutions for more information!
-The 36 Commuting Solutions subsidy will only be offered through September 2013, contact Tim at 36 Commuting Solutions if you are interested in forming a vanpool!
+Contact Audrey at 36 Commuting Solutions if you are interested in forming a vanpool!

 For detailed information about the vanpools sponsored by Way to Go, visit their vanpool web site or call 303-458-POOL (7665).

-For information about starting or joining a vanpool using SmartTrips' VanGo service, visit their web site or call 800-332-0950.
+For information about starting a new vanpool, or to view existing vanpools needing riders through SmartTrips' VanGo service, visit their web site or call 800-332-0950.

 For permit information for carpools and vanpools, visit our carpool permit page.